j-easy/easy-rules/site/tutorials/dynamic-configuration.md

 This rule operates on an order and a customer instances which represent the business data to operate on.

-The `evaluateConditions` method evaluates to true when the customer is new and the order amount is greater than the defined threshold.
+The `evaluate` method evaluates to true when the customer is new and the order amount is greater than the defined threshold.

-The `performActions` method simply writes to the console the specified alert (this could be sending an email or another action in a real use case).
+The `execute` method simply writes to the console the specified alert (this could be sending an email or another action in a real use case).

-Then, let's create an Easy Rules engine and register the `SuspectOrderRule` rule:
+Then, let's create a `JmxRulesEngine` and register the `SuspectOrderRule` rule:

 ```java
 public class OrderSampleLauncher {